-In addition, on the first day of listed trading on a the TSX Venture Exchange or Canadian Securities Exchange ("Listing Date"), Infinitum must issue 16% of the total issued and outstanding common shares of Infinitum calculated post issuance to the Company.
+In addition, on the first day of listed trading on a the TSX Venture Exchange or Canadian Securities Exchange ("Listing Date"), Infinitum must issue 16% of the total issued and outstanding common shares of Infinitum calculated post issuance to the Company (received 6,105,438 shares subsequent to January 31, 2022).
 Infinitum must incur at least \$3,000,000 of expenditures on the Adelita Project on or before five years from the Listing Date.